RulesCommittee/BylawsRepository/README.md

 # ❧ ARTICLE XII: UNION MEMBER CODE OF CONDUCT AND OATH OF OFFICE

-  -  **SECTION 1.** I. As a member of the Brandeis Undergraduate Student Union, one hereby agrees to abide by the following provisions of this Code of Conduct:
+  -  **SECTION 1.** As a member of the Brandeis Undergraduate Student Union, one hereby agrees to abide by the following provisions of this Code of Conduct:
       - (a) Members shall adhere to their prescribed duties as outlined in the Constitution and Bylaws.

       - (b)Members shall act in the best interest of the student body and the Student Union at all times.
 They shall make every reasonable attempt to perform their assigned duties, and act sincerely, with a sincere intention to deal fairly with others at all times.